For girls ages 11-18

-WEEKdays (Women Encouraging Excellence in Kids) is an after school tutorial program for girls eager to succeed.
+WEEKdays (Women Encouraging Excellence and Knowledge) is an after school tutorial program for girls eager to succeed.

 The program runs yearly from September to April.
 Our tutors are young women recruited from local universities and colleges.
 They are trained to tutor and provide homework support for inner-city high school girls in jeopardy of not reaching graduation or of dropping out of school.
 The university women also serve as role models for the high school girls.

 SMILES stands for Skill Mastery & Independent Living Essentials.
 It is a work program dedicated to helping students with learning and developmental disabilities learn essential workplace and social skills.

 The objective of this program is to provide opportunities to practice essential skills by completing everyday tasks in order for the students to grow more confident in themselves and their own abilities.
 This is accomplished by having the students meet on a weekly basis, during the school year, to practice a range of practical skills that can help them lead their lives more independently and with confidence.

 Work safety training

 A club that seeks to foster friendship, industriousness and leadership!

 Polaris is a club for girls age 13 -15.
 The club provides mentorship and resources for each girl to develop herstrengths to attain success now and in the future.

 Prom-Edu-Val Society is committed to providing a safe environment for all participants in our activities and programs.